rob-blackbourn/blog/source/_posts/2020-07-01-wasi-marshalling.md

 ## Memory

 While not strictly part of WASI, memory management is the first problem to solve.
-When a WebAssembly module is instatiated a memory buffer is either passed, or created by the instance.
+When a WebAssembly module is instantiated a memory buffer is either passed, or created by the instance.
 When using the WASM standard library provided by [wasi-libc](https://github.com/WebAssembly/wasi-libc) the memory management functions `malloc` and `free` can be exported from the instance.